Candidate for Benton sheriff plans voter cruise

 Lattin, a detective with the Kennewick Police Department, is running against Acting Sheriff Jerry Hatcher to serve out the balance of the term of former Sheriff Steven Keane, which expires in 2018.

 Lattin’s candidate cruise is an opportunity to learn about his plans and to ask questions.
-The cruise departs from the Columbia Point Marina in Richland.
-Tickets are $450 in advance or $75 at the door.
+It departs from the Columbia Point Marina in Richland.
+Tickets are $45 in advance or $75 at the door.

 Have a campaign event to share?
 Send it to news@tricityherald.com.